jaswindersingh2/RNAcmap/README.md

 | 4. | `source ./venv_rnacmap/bin/activate` | `conda activate venv_rnacmap` |
 | 5. | `pip install -r requirements.txt` | `while read p; do conda install --yes $p; done < requirements.txt` |

+If Infernal tool is alread installed in the system, please add path to binary files in line no. 9 of 'run_rnacmap.sh' file.
+In case, Infernal tool is not installed in the system, please use follwing 2 command to download and extract it.
+In case of any problem and issue regarding Infernal download, please refer to [Infernal webpage](http://eddylab.org/infernal/) as following commands only tested on Ubuntu 18.04, 64 bit system.

 6. `wget 'eddylab.org/infernal/infernal-1.1.3-linux-intel-gcc.tar.gz'`
 7. `tar -xvzf infernal-*.tar.gz && rm infernal-*.tar.gz`